-Each dot in the chart below was a member of the House of Representatives in 1976.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Stanton is shown as a purple triangle. (analysis methodology)
+Stanton is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1976 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Stanton sponsored bills primarily in these issue areas:

 Government Operations and Politics (20%) Taxation (16%) Crime and Law Enforcement (14%) Labor and Employment (14%) Private Legislation (10%) Economics and Public Finance (10%) Transportation and Public Works (8%) Armed Forces and National Security (8%)

 - H.R.
 13133 (94th): A bill to preserve the public health, safety, and welfare by prohibiting …

 - H.R.
 12325 (94th): State and Local Fiscal Assistance Act Amendments